 How to Get Started

-With a headless website builder
+With a headless page builder

-If you’ve decided that a headless website builder is what you’re after in your project then you’re already in the right place.
+If you’ve decided that a headless page builder is what you’re after in your project then you’re already in the right place.
 Prismic offers seamless integrations with some of the largest frameworks and tools and makes building a website a great experience for both devs and content teams.
 With Slices, devs are able to configure a custom page builder experience for content teams, while implementing the most optimal technologies like Next.js or Nuxt.
 If you’re interested in getting started, then check out the documentation home page here to see all the guides.

 With a headless CMS